tekknolagi/tekknolagi.github.com/_posts/2020-10-01-compiling-a-lisp-7.md

 Binds `a` to `1` and `b` to `2`, but only for the body of the `let` --- the rest of the S-expression --- and then executes the body.

-This is similar in C to opening a new block:
+This is similar to this very rough translated code in C:

 ```c
 int result;